What are Cooperative Learning Structures?

-- Randomly call a number from 1 to 4 (use a spinner, draw popsicle sticks out of a cup, roll a die, etc.)
+- Randomly call a number from 1 to 4.
+For this step, you can use a spinner, draw numbered craft sticks out of a cup, roll a die, use an online tool, etc.

 - On each team, the student whose number was called writes the answer on the team response board.
 They may not receive any help from their team at this point!
-If they didn't pay attention during the discussion, too bad!
+If they didn’t pay attention during the discussion, they need to make their best attempt without help.
 They place the response board face down when ready.

-- When all teams are ready, have the designated student stand and hold up their response board to show their answer.
-Check each team's answer for accuracy.
+- When all teams are ready, ask the designated student to stand and hold up his or her response board to show the answer.
+Check each team’s answer for accuracy.